 The Taylor Site contains several trackways of largely infilled, metatarsal dinosaur footprints once considered human by many creationists, and a trail of deeper, more typical digitigrade dinosaur tracks.
 Click image for larger view.
 Photograph (C) 1984, Glen J. Kuban

-For many years claims were made by "young-earth" creationists (YECs) that human footprints or "giant man tracks" occur alongside fossilized dinosaur tracks in the limestone beds of the Paluxy River, near Glen Rose, Texas.
-At one time many YECs argued that such tracks supported their belief that all life forms were created only several thousand years ago, dramatically contradicting the conventional geologic timetable, which holds that humans did not appear on earth until over 60 million years after non-avian dinosaurs became extinct.
+For many years claims were made by young-earth creationists (YECs), that human footprints or "giant man tracks" occur alongside fossilized dinosaur tracks in the limestone beds of the Paluxy River, near Glen Rose, Texas.
+At one time many YECs argued that such tracks supported their belief that all life forms were created only several thousand years ago, dramatically contradicting the conventional geologic time table that humans did not appear on earth until over 60 million years after non-avian dinosaurs became extinct.
 However, the "man track" claims have not stood up to close scientific scrutiny, and in recent years have been abandoned even by most creationists.
 The supposed human tracks have involved a variety of phenomena, including metatarsal dinosaur tracks, erosional features, and carvings.
 The largest number of "man tracks" are forms of elongate, metatarsal dinosaur tracks, made by bipedal dinosaurs that sometimes impressed their metatarsi (heels and soles) as they walked.
 When the digit impressions of such tracks are subdued by mud-backflow or secondary infilling, the resulting depressions often superficially resemble large human footprints.
 Other alleged "man tracks" including purely erosional features (often selectively highlighted to encourage human shapes), indistinct marks of undertain origin, and a smaller number of doctored and carved tracks (most of the latter occurring on loose blocks of rock).